GnollStack/5e-Item-Importer/README.md

 ## Common Issues

+**Item Recovery**
+> Item Recovery is actively being worked on and will be added in the near future.

+**Natural Parsing Improvements**
+> Natural Parsing is still being worked on.

 **Icons aren't matching automatically.**
 > Go to Module Settings and enable **"Match Icons from Compendiums"**.
 Note: This feature works best with standard D&D 5e item names (e.g., "Longsword", "Potion of Healing").
 Im hoping to include randomized compedium images in the near future